musoke/UltraDark.jl/docs/src/man/overview.md

 @assert argmax(grids.ρx) != initial_indices # hide
 argmax(grids.ρx)
 ```
+Yes, it did -- the maximum is now at a different location.

 We can also check this by loading output files from `output_dir` and plotting them.
 ```@example 1; continued=false